faizkhan12/react-clones/README.md

 ## Setup

-Setup is for either react or next js
+Setup is same for either react or next js

 ```
  npm install - to install the dependencies